More Money, More Problems?

 The option that we are facing currently is to stop funding basic federal programs, such as education.
 (Because none of us are concerned about the options of education and grant/federal aid money that are and will be available for our children and grandchildren, right?
 That makes sense to go ahead and cut funds here in this account.)
 This is simply an option that I am not happy to watch unfold on the evening news.
 Katy ISD let go of teachers, mind you interrupted their classes, to let them know that they were expendable, then promptly replaced by a more cost effective replacement, the substitute.
 To that I say, “What?!”

 Obviously, money is the driving benefit gaming supporters are focused on.
-The laws proposed often require steep taxes from the operators that purchase the licenses needed to run their establishment.
+The laws proposed often require steep taxes from the operators that purchase the licenses needed to run their establishment which is leading to mobile gambling or playing lottery in the lottery sambad website which is a great site to make money.
 The revenue that would be obtained from the patrons would provide even more cash that would benefit the state, as well as the local city and county the establishment was located in.
-Employment would increase in a 30-mile radius of any casino or slot location.
+Employment would increase in a 30-mile radius of any casino or slot online location.
 Have you seen the amount of people needed to fully staff these resort casinos offering hotel rooms, food and beverage choices, entertainment through shows and concerts, janitorial and custodial needs, marketing and sales?
 I could go on and on.

 These casinos are done in a grand fashion, also bringing construction back to the island, which in itself carries a lot of jobs and a pool of employees deeply hurt by the economy, who are ready to work!
 In response to the increased employment that would be brought to the area, I get a lot of replies about the low-middle income jobs that casinos tend to offer.
 People say, “These types of jobs will only attract low-average income families to populate the island, not a strong tax base.”
 The Island needs any major contributor to its employment options — period.
 After Ike, the island could only stand by and watch in horror as its number one employer, the University of Texas Medical Branch lay off over 3,000 people.
 This was a devastating economic blow to Galveston, the businesses that support the school, and the residents that owned those businesses.
 This was an economic hit felt by more than just those 3,000 UTMB employees.
 Also, I am shocked to hear that Galveston would suffer from a low-average income family living here.
 I think that most of the residents of the city that live here full time behind the Seawall are, quite frankly, those families.
 Why not get more job options that create proud residents who would be proactive in the future and stability of our truly vulnerable island?
 Much of the gaming tax revenue would also be put towards property tax relief for these proud, employed, home owning residents of Galveston.
 Why not just make life better?